 §Authoritative Trackers

-For verification and real-time updates, the trackers below are the standard references.
-They are independently maintained and track bill progress, municipal reforms, and new research programs faster than this page can.
+For verification and real-time updates, the references below are the standard sources.
+They are independently maintained and track bill progress, regulatory decisions, and litigation faster than this page can.

 The codex is maintained by its readers.
-If an entry on this page is out of date or wrong, the state cards are editable by community contribution — send corrections with a citation.
+If an entry on this page is out of date or wrong, send corrections with a citation and we will update it.